Gallo, Guzman lead Rangers to win over Tigers

 Yovani Gallardo (3-0) got the win, giving up four runs and eight hits in 5 1/3 innings.
 He walked one and struck out two while winning his third straight start.

-Keone Kela allowed a run in the ninth before finishing off his 21st save as Texas snapped a three-game losing streak.
+Kela allowed a run in the ninth – the first he’s given up in 12 career innings against Detroit – before finishing off his 21st save.

 Matthew Boyd allowed a season-high seven runs and seven hits in four innings.
 He is 0-3 with a 10.59 ERA in his last four starts.